sithsenz/50senzofsith/measurement/mu.md

 Data for constructing the contingency table in the context of measurement uncertainty analysis can come from several sources:

-1. Validation studies conducted by the manufacturer and the user.
+1. *Validation* (MV) studies conducted by the manufacturer and the user.
 2. Published literature on the performance of similar tests.
-3. Participation in external quality assurance (EQA) programs.
+3. Participation in *external quality assurance* (EQA) programs.
-4. Routine internal quality control (QC) checks.
+4. Routine *internal quality control* (IQC) checks.
-5. Prior estimation of measurement uncertainty (MU).
+5. Prior estimation of MU.

 These data sources can be combined using Bayes' Theorem, which is particularly useful in pooling information from different sources.
 When starting with minimal prior information, we often use a uniform non-informative prior such as Beta(1,1) for both TC.